 Also of interest is that Waterloo has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Waterloo who are college-educated is somewhat higher than the average US community of 21.84%: 25.32% of adults in Waterloo have at least a bachelor's degree.
+The overall education level of Waterloo is somewhat higher than in the average US city of 21.84%: 25.32% of adults 25 and older in the city have at least a bachelor's degree.

 Waterloo is a somewhat ethnically-diverse city.
 The people who call Waterloo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waterloo residents report their race to be White, followed by Asian.
 Important ancestries of people in Waterloo include German, Norwegian, Irish, English, and European.